Arnab-ace29/AlgoTrading-BoT/stocks_fundamental_scraper/README.md

 ## Operational Notes

 - Screener throttles heavy scrape bursts; tune `--min-delay` / `--max-delay` / `--retry-*` (and optionally `--proxy-file`) to stay within the limits.
+- Scrape metadata lives in the `scrape metadata` collection (`updated_at` per BSE/NSE/ISIN) so you can monitor coverage or seed custom schedules.
 - Proxy files expect one `http[s]://user:pass@host:port` entry per line; rotate only through endpoints you control and trust.
 - If you notice pages missing sections, Screener may have no data or may have changed layout.
 The scraper logs failures and continues.
 - If you use `--results-dir`, delete the snapshot files there to regenerate clean JSON on the next run.